patels208208/Group-7-project/README.md

 ## How to run the habit tracker app
 1. Clone this repository to your local machine.
 2. Open the 'habit-tracker-app' folder.
 Run the following commands in the terminal: npm install, npm start.
 This will initialise the React app.
 3. Open the 'backend' folder.
-Run the following commands in the terminal: npm install, npm start.
-This will initialise the local server.
+Run the following commands in the terminal: npm install, npm start, node server.js.
+This will initialise the local servers.
 4. User can now interact with the app.

 # Project specification